jiraroj-wir/MUIC-ICGS112-Geography-of-Human-Activities/docs/final-questions.md

 ---

 ## Explain the proposals made by the Club of Rome conference and discuss how a decline in the global population could impact industrial sectors, consumer behavior, and product markets.
+Consider both the challenges and opportunities this demographic shift could create for economies worldwide.
+Additionally, evaluate the potential long-term effects of population decline on labor markets, social welfare systems, and sustainable development.
+Propose strategies that governments and businesses could adopt to adapt to these demographic changes while ensuring economic stability and growth.

 **Answer:**

 - Club of Rome (1972): warned of overconsumption, suggested birth control and sustainability.